jigpu/radalert-py/README.md

 SUBSYSTEM=="usb", ATTR{idVendor}=="1781", ATTR{idProduct}=="08e9", MODE="666"
 ~~~

+## Installation
+The example programs may be installed if desired.
+Doing so will allow
+them to be used directly, without having to worry about setting up
+the `PYTHONPATH`.
+Installation can be performed with eitehr the "pip"
+or "pipx" tools.

+### Non-root installation
+This is preferred if possible, since it does not carry any chance of
+breaking your system-installed packages.
+It does not, however, work
+for all use-cases.

+**Install:**

+    $ pipx install .
+    $ pipx ensurepath

+**Usage:**

+    $ radmon-usb

+**Uninstall:**

+    $ pipx uninstall radalert

+### Root installation
+This method will install the examples as system binaries under the
+`/usr/bin` directory.
+This can be (slightly) dangerous because it
+may potentially overwrite system-installed files.
+It is, however,
+necessary for the systemd examples (see `radmon/_examples/systemd`)
+to work as expected.

+Note that "pip" may error out when running as root since it does
+not want to accidentally break your system.
+You may need to add
+the `--break-system-packages` command-line option to notify it
+that you are aware of the dangers.

+**Install:**

+    $ sudo pip install .

+**Usage:**

+    $ radmon-usb

+**Uninstall:**

+    $ sudo pip uninstall .

+### Wheel Creation
+It is also possible to create a "wheel" package that can then later
+be installed and uninstalled with "pip".
+This may be preferred in
+some cases.

+    $ python -m pip wheel --no-deps .

 ## Open Items

 The following is a list of things that could be worked on in the